najafsen/peakon/README.md

 This is a simple project with React to implement an Autocomplete component in order to search by Manager's Names and select them.
+You can simply use keyboard `Arrow Up` and `Arrow Down` keys to open and navigate through Autocomplete items.
+You can also select an Item by pressing `Enter` key and close the menu by pressing `Escape`.
+You can also close the menu and leave the input by pressing `Tab` key.

 The project structure is very simple and straightforward because the app is simple itself.
 The structure is based on the functionality.
 Accordingly, all actions are in `actions` folder, all reducers are in `reducers` folder and so on.